-There are a number of different types of essential tools necessary for performing malware analysis so that you can avoid and understand cyber attacks.
-While many of the tools listed here are free, in a professional setting, the paid versions are highly recommended.
+There are several different types of essential tools necessary for performing malware analysis so that you can avoid and understand cyber-attacks.
+While many of the tools listed here are free, the paid versions are highly recommended in a professional setting.

 Disassemblers: A disassembler, like IDA Pro or Ghidra, which was developed by the National Security Agency (NSA), takes apart the assembly code instead of executing it, so that it can be statically analyzed.
 They also work with decompilers, which can convert binary code into native code.

 Debuggers: A debugger, like x64dbg or Windbg is used to manipulate the execution of a program.
 This provides insights into what happens when the malware is run, and can help you to reverse engineer a malware sample to see how it operates.

 It also allows analysts to control areas of the program’s memory to understand how it impacts a network.

 Hex editors: A hex editor, like HxD, is a specialized editor that can open any type of file and show its contents byte by byte.
 This can be used to break down malware entirely and start translating its code.